-Field Description Pair length Location on the cable where the problem is, with respect to your switch.
-TDR can only find the location in one of these cases: • The cable is properly connected, the link is up, and the interface speed is 1000 Mb/s. • The cable is open. • The cable has a short.
+Field Description Interface Interface on which TDR was run.
+Speed Speed of connection.
+Local pair Name of the pair of wires that TDR is testing on the local interface.
+Pair length Location on the cable where the problem is, with respect to your switch.
+TDR can only find the location in one of these cases: • The cable is properly connected, the link is up, and the interface speed is 1000 Mbps. • The cable is open.
+The cable has a short.
 Remote pair Name of the pair of wires to which the local pair is connected.
 TDR can learn about the remote pair only when the cable is properly connected and the link is up.
-Pair status The status of the pair of wires on which TDR is running: • Normal-The pair of wires is properly connected. • Not completed-The test is running and is not completed. • Not supported-The interface does not support TDR. • Open-The pair of wires is open. • Shorted-The pair of wires is shorted. • ImpedanceMis-The impedance is mismatched. • Short/Impedance Mismatched-The impedance mismatched or the cable is short.
-InProgress-The diagnostic test is in progress
+Pair status The status of the pair of wires on which TDR is running: Normal-The pair of wires is properly connected. • Not completed-The test is running and is not completed. • Not supported-The interface does not support TDR. • Open-The pair of wires is open. • Shorted-The pair of wires is shorted.